How To Choose A Home To Match Your New Lifestyle

 When buying a new home, there are some costs that may come as a surprise.
 Here are a few additional costs to prepare for when you buy a home:

 A brand new home comes built to the best industry standards – taking away many added expenses.
-One thing to note, though, is that the exterior may not be landscaped.
+One thing to note is that the exterior may not be landscaped.
 While a good builder will be happy to work with you to create your ideal outdoor escape, you may have to set some additional funds aside.
-It is commonly recommended that you put 10-15% of your home’s overall value towards landscaping.
+It is recommended you put 10-15% of your home’s overall value towards landscaping.

 Depending on where you’re moving from and how much stuff you had at your previous home, you may need to keep moving costs in mind.
 Movers, renting moving trucks, or just purchasing bins and boxes to transport your items can add up if you’re not ready ahead of time.
 If you can’t convince your friends to help you over the weekend, we recommend calling around to different moving companies for quotes.